What Is Crashing in Project Management? The Ultimate Guide

 Stakeholders are the most important people for your project.
 Curious to know why?
 Check out our guide below where we explain all about who stakeholders are, what their roles can be, and why they are so important for your project.

-Conclusion: Crashing is useful but expensive — so use it wisely
+Conclusion: Project crashing is useful but expensive — so use it wisely

 Crashing is an excellent project management tool that can sometimes save a project from the brink of failure.